KatherineMichel/digital-commonplace/keeping-tabs.md

 ## Ansible

-Net DevOps with Ansible on O'Reill
+Net DevOps with Ansible on O'Reilly

 ## Beej